This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Antidepressants: These relieve the symptoms of anxiety and depression.
-Other behavior problems may also be treated with antidepressants.
+- Antidepressants relieve the symptoms of anxiety and depression.

-- Cognitive behavioral therapy (CBT): This involves changing your emotions by changing your behavior.
-Your caregiver may recommend different kinds of CBT.
-Caregivers may help you learn to handle thoughts that produce anxiety.
+- Cognitive behavioral therapy (CBT) involves changing your emotions by changing your behavior.
+Your healthcare provider may recommend different kinds of CBT.
+A therapist may help you learn to handle thoughts that produce anxiety.
 Exposure or desensitization therapy helps you face a feared object, person, or situation.

-- Relaxation therapy: Stress may cause pain, lead to illness, and slow healing.
+- Relaxation therapy may be used to help you manage stress.
+Stress may increase symptoms of GAD.
 Relaxation therapy teaches you how to feel less physical and emotional stress.
 Deep breathing, muscle relaxation, and music are some forms of relaxation therapy.